pkhare/ionlace-protein-prediction-service/SERVICE_SUMMARY.md

 # Protein Structure Prediction Web Service - Implementation Summary

-## IONLACE Technical Interview Assignment

-This document summarizes the complete web service implementation created from the original Ionlace codebase.
+This document summarizes the complete web service implementation created from the codebase.

 ## 🎯 What Was Created